 Many companies have successfully incorporated ESG into their crisis communication strategies.
 Here are a few examples:

 - Patagonia: The outdoor clothing brand has a long history of focusing on sustainability and social responsibility, and these values are reflected in its crisis communication strategy.
-For example, Patagonia sued the Trump administration over its decision to shrink two national monuments in 2018.
-The company’s crisis communication plan emphasized its commitment to protecting the environment and its customers’ right to public lands.
+For example, when Patagonia sued the Trump administration over its decision to shrink two national monuments in 2018, the company’s crisis communication plan emphasized its commitment to protecting the environment and its customers’ right to public lands.

 - Microsoft: The tech giant has made a commitment to being carbon negative by 2030, and this commitment is reflected in its crisis communication strategy.
-For example, Microsoft experienced a significant outage in 2020 that affected many of its services.
-The company communicated openly and transparently about the issue while also emphasizing its commitment to sustainability.
+For example, when Microsoft experienced a significant outage in 2020 that affected many of its services, the company communicated openly and transparently about the issue while also emphasizing its commitment to sustainability.

 - Coca-Cola: The beverage giant has made a commitment to sustainability, including a goal to be water-neutral by 2030.
 In its crisis communication strategy, Coca-Cola emphasizes its commitment to responsible water stewardship and other sustainability initiatives.
-For example, in 2020, the company faced criticism over plastic waste in its products.
-Its crisis communication plan emphasized its efforts to reduce plastic use through sustainable packaging and promote recycling through its awareness campaigns.
+For example, in 2020, when the company faced criticism over plastic waste in its products, its crisis communication plan emphasized its efforts to reduce plastic use through sustainable packaging and promoting recycling through its awareness campaigns.

 A crisis can happen even when you least expect it.
 The key to successfully managing a PR crisis is to always have a plan in place for worst-case scenarios, and to act quickly and transparently.
 It’s also essential to take responsibility, show empathy, and be honest with your stakeholders.